lagom/lagom/docs/manual/java/gettingstarted/lagom-examples.md

 How to use the message broker API| N | Y
 How to communicate between services| Y | Y
 How streaming service calls work | Y | N
+How to develop a Play app with Lagom | Y | Y
-How to connect a front-end Play app | Y | Y
+How to consume Lagom services from a front-end Play app | N | Y